Can You Get a Mortgage After Retirement?

 Be Sure Your Budget Supports Unexpected Expenses

 You can’t pick up extra hours at the office to make up for the extra expenses.
-If you tie up every penny you have buying a house, you won’t be able to maintain it.
+If you tie up every penny you have to buy a house, you won’t be able to maintain it.
 Budget for buying your home plus the unexpected.

 Use a Reverse Mortgage to Finance a New Home

-You must be able to pay the home maintenance costs, but after paying the initial down payment there’s no monthly mortgage payment required.
-This is a great program for higher cost areas like DC, where high sales prices prevent retirees for paying cash for a home.
+You must be able to pay the home maintenance costs, but after paying the initial down payment, there’s no monthly mortgage payment required.
+This is a great program for higher-cost areas like DC, where high sales prices prevent retirees from paying cash for a home.